High Surf Advisory issued for St.Thomas...St. John.. and Adjacent Islands by NWS - NewsBreak

 Winter Weather Advisory issued for Central Interior by NWS

-Effective: 2022-12-03 02:36:00 AKST Expires: 2022-12-03 18:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-08 08:19:00 AKST Expires: 2022-12-09 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Central Interior WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM AKST THIS EVENING * WHAT...Snow and freezing rain occuring.
-Storm total snow accumulations up to 2 inches and ice accumulations of around one tenth of an inch. * WHERE...Central Interior. * WHEN...Until 6 PM AKST Saturday. * IMPACTS...Plan on slippery road conditions.
-Areas of blowing snow could significantly reduce visibility.
+Target Area: Central Interior WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 6 AM AKST FRIDAY * WHAT...Snow.
+Total snow accumulations of 4 to 7 inches. * WHERE...Central Interior mainly Nenana south. * WHEN...Until 6 AM AKST Friday. * IMPACTS...Travel could be very difficult.

 weather.gov